-The demand for lower cost wafers in production is driving huge advancements with manufacture
+The demand for lower cost wafers in production is driving huge advancements with manufacture of these tiny components.

 SOI wafers are manufactured by bonding